kiranaw/PrimatesTreeTraversal/README.md

 ### Entity

+- What entity, or entities, are running the submodel or are involved (e.g., by providing information)?
+- What state variables does the entity need to have to run this RBB?
+- Which other variables describe the entities?

 ### Context, model parameters & patterns

 ### Patterns and data to determine parameters and/or to claim that the RBB is realistic enough for its purpose